canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 cranky chroot create-session noble:linux-gke
 ```

-This step uses apt to install various packages needed for the crank and takes about two minutes to complete.
+This step uses APT to install various packages needed for the crank and takes about two minutes to complete.

 ### Update kteam-tools repository